 Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence automatic shutdown system on exceedance of safe limits; installation of deflagration venting and fire protection inside the Battery enclosures; design of the brine pipeline, waste oil facility, emergency diesel generators and the Battery such that the risk of pollution from a release is reduced to ALARP; installation of protective barriers, including at the transformers; and application of a rigorous and formal management of change process for the Project, including detailed hazard identification and risk assessment processes.
 HR2 Design and selection of all electrical equipment is to minimise EMF levels and comply with International Commission on Non-Ionizing Radiation Protection (ICNIRP) reference levels Detailed design NC No evidence was available at the time of the audit that confirms design and selection of all electrical equipment is to minimise EMF levels and comply with International Commission on Non-Ionizing Radiation Protection (ICNIRP) reference levels.
 It is recommended that AGL documents the design and selection process to ensure all electrical equipment considers EMF levels and complies with International Commission on Non-Ionizing Radiation Protection (ICNIRP) reference levels.
-HR 3 Risks associated with the Project will be managed through a Management of Change process.
+HR3 Risks associated with the Project will be managed through a Management of Change process.
 AGLM implements an Asset Change Management Standard, and any major change (defined as a change that has major implications to the strength, stability, operation and design of the asset and/or health and safety of employees) must undergo a detailed risk assessment using the AGL Risk Management and Assessment Standard to assess the risks that may be introduced by the proposed change.
 This will be undertaken for all Project components and appropriate controls implemented to reduce the risk to an acceptable level.
-Prior to construction NC A copy of the AGL Management of Change Standard was sighted, version 1.2, dated 27 April 2021, however evidence that a Management of Change Process was completed for the project
+Prior to construction С Copies of the AGL Management of Change Standard version 1.2, dated 27 April 2021 and Integrated Energy Management of Change Process Flowchart were sighted.
+Section 25.3 of the PBE